 Offer better paid leave policies.
 When it comes to maternity leave, as well as paid time off, more is more.
 This is what will keep your business competitive on the recruitment front, and will allow women more time, and peace of mind, to care of things at home so that they can be more present when they are at work.

 Soften the integration back into the workplace.
 Parenthood is a major life adjustment and returning after a maternity leave is jarring.
-It helps to designate comfortable space where women can privately pump, and to allow them the time to do so.
+It helps to designate a comfortable space where women can privately pump, and to allow them the time to do so.
+Managing a pumping schedule is a challenge all on its own.
 At many tech companies, a softer integration also allows for a phased period of more frequent work from home days so that the transition on both child and mother is not so abrupt.
 Even something small, like setting up a Slack channel for new moms, or a recurring lunch for new parents to connect, helps.

 Offer “Returnships”.
 Some women don’t return to the workplace after taking time off with kids because no one will hire them.
 On the “Innovating the Working Mom” panel at SXSW earlier this year, Elaine Davidson, CEO of Beacon Lane Consulting said if companies want to avoid talent wars, they “need to be more open-minded about what talent might look like.”
 Returnships offer moms (often with tremendous leadership, volunteering, and professional experience) the opportunity to re-enter.